 Some of the most desirable benefits for young workers include:

 So, what benefits should you offer to attract and retain workers in the gig economy?
 We’ll explain the most appealing benefits to job seekers and how to make the most of them.

 Health benefits are a major factor in which positions a job seeker applies for.
 But why would you offer a health benefit to a part-time employee?
 If you want to attract the best gig talent, you need to be able to compete with other organizations.

-According to The Philadelphia Inquirer, 30% of adults aged 19 to 25 had no health benefits in 2011.
+According to The Philadelphia Inquirer6, 30% of adults aged 19 to 25 had no health benefits in 2011.
 That number dropped to 16% in 2018.
 Offering a health benefit can help you attract these part-time and full-time workers.

-These benefits are significant for keeping full-time employees.
+These benefits are critical for keeping full-time employees.
 Plus, if your organization is an applicable large employer (ALE) with 50 or more full-time equivalent employees (FTEs), you’re required to offer a health benefit to at least 95% of those full-time employees.

 Health benefits can be in the form of traditional group health insurance or health benefit allowances.
 We’ll cover a few of the most popular health benefit options below.